-For the month of February 2023, ridership across all three (3) modes of service (Demand Response, Fixed Route, Commuter) continued to trend up despite the ongoing suspension of some revenue service.
-Fiscal Year-to-date ridership was up 32.8% overall.
-Systemwide monthly passenger trips increased by 23.1% compared to the previous year.
-Passengers per Revenue Hour increased from 3.9 to 4.4 or 12.8%.
-Demand Response ridership increased by 52.2% due primarily to the addition of 487 trips provided under the My Ride mileage reimbursement program.
-Local Fixed Route ridership increased by 10.4% despite the comparative absence of Saturday fixed route service, and the Sacramento Commuter ridership showed a significant increase of 86.7%, going from 974 riders in February 2022 to 1,818 in February 2023.
-The Sacramento/Tahoe Connector service grew a modest 1.6%, from 546 in February 2022 to 555 in February 2023, but nonetheless, continued to grow.
+For the month of March 2023, ridership across all three (3) modes of service continued to trend up despite the ongoing suspension of some revenue services.
+Fiscal Year-to-date ridership was up 29.6% overall.
+Systemwide monthly passenger trips increased by 10.2% compared to the previous year.
+Demand Response ridership increased by 48.0% due primarily to the addition of 608 trips provided under the My Ride mileage reimbursement program.
+Local Fixed Route ridership increased by 2.0% despite the comparative absence of Saturday fixed route service.
+Total commuter ridership increased 13.9% compared to March 2022.
+Sacramento commuter ridership increased 16%, going from 1,804 riders in March 2022, to 2,093 in March 2023.
+The Sacramento/Tahoe Connector service grew 8.2%, from 771 in March 2022, to 834 in March 2023.

 In March, EDCTA awarded a contract to DanTec Associates to perform an update to the Short- and Long-Range Transit Plan.
-A public workshop is scheduled to be held at the May 4 EDCTA board meeting.
+A public workshop will be held at the May 4 EDCTA board meeting.
+Two additional public workshops were held on May 3, the first from 9:30 to 11:00 am at Placerville Town Hall and the second from 6:30 to 8:30 pm at the El Dorado Hills CSD Pavilion.
 EDCTC staff is working very closely with EDCTA on this effort to determine the next generation of transit service post pandemic.